icmor/datefiles/README.md

 # datefiles
 Rename files based on datestamps in their names.
+Useful for classifying photos from Google Photos.